Saidnagar

-Saidnagar (Siddh Nagar) is a village near Orai in Jalaun district.
+Saidnagar (Siddh Nagar) is a village near Orai in Jalaun district, Uttar Pradesh, India.
 In the village there is a river and two temples, which attract many people and tourists.

 History

 The name of the village was Siddhnagar which means holy place but after a time period it became Saidnagar.
 The village is famous for the temples present at here since a long time.
 The village comes in to Bundelkhand.
 Betaba river goes through the village.

 Climate

 Saidnagar has a composite climate, with temperatures high in summer and low in winter.
-Relative humidity remains about 40-50%.
+Relative humidity remains about 40–50%.
 The climate of Orai district is characterized by a hot summer and general dryness, except for rainfall during the southwest monsoon season.
 The year has four seasons.
 The cold season lasts from December to February; January's minimum temperature is 7.1 C. The hot season is from March until the first week of June.
 May is the hottest month of the year with an average temperature of 42.1 C. The southwest monsoon runs from the middle of June until the end of September.
 October and middle of November constitute the post-monsoon or retreating monsoon season.
 The normal annual rainfall of Orai is 793.8 mm.
-About 90.4% of annual rainfall is received during monsoon season; only 9.6% of annual rainfall takes place between October to May.
+About 90.4% of annual rainfall is received during monsoon season; only 9.6% of annual rainfall takes place between October and May.
 The humidity is lowest in April and varies between 26% and 83% throughout the year.